bortolia/SoilFLO-API/README.md

 ### NOTE

-- Routes are protected using Basic Authorization headers
+- API routes (not including `/metrics`) are protected using Basic Authorization headers
 - To access routes, use the defualt credentials: `admin:secret123`
 - These are set in the config directory
 - Headers: `{ Authorization: 'Basic YWRtaW46c2VjcmV0MTIz' }`